nikijaz/agh-community-bot/README.md

     ```

 2. Create `.env` file with your configuration.
 You can use `.env.template` as a template.
-3. Create `anecdotes.txt` file with anecdotes, each on a new line.
-4. Run detached Docker container in production mode:
+3. Run detached Docker container in production mode:

     ```shell
     docker compose --profile prod up -d